hanznikkol/hanznikkol/README.md

 - 👋 Hi, I’m @hanznikkol
 - 👀 I’m interested in creating apps or websites
 - 🌱 I’m currently learning things that might be needed in programming
-- 💞️ I’m looking to collaborate with those professionals to improve more
+- 💞️ I’m looking to collaborate with those professionals for me to improve more
 - 📫 How to reach me: FB - Hanz Nikkol Babat Maas; Instagram - @hanznikkol

 <!---